Roberto Baggio: Legacy

-Widely considered to be one of the greatest footballers of all-time, Baggio came fourth in the 1999 FIFA Player of the Century internet poll, and was ranked 16th in World Soccer's list of the 100 greatest footballers of the 20th century, the highest ranked Italian player; in IFFHS's election for the best player of the 20th century in the same year, he was elected the ninth-best Italian player and the 53rd-best European player of the Century.
+Widely considered to be one of the greatest footballers of all time, Baggio came fourth in the 1999 FIFA Player of the Century internet poll, and was ranked 16th in World Soccer's list of the 100 greatest footballers of the 20th century, the highest ranked Italian player; in IFFHS's election for the best player of the 20th century in the same year, he was elected the ninth-best Italian player and the 53rd-best European player of the Century.
 He was voted Italy's player of the century in 2000.
 In 2002, Baggio was elected to the FIFA World Cup Dream Team, and in 2003, he was the inaugural winner of the Golden Foot award, awarded for ability and personality.
 In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players, and was voted 24th in the online UEFA Golden Jubilee Poll, celebrating the best European footballers of the past 50 years.
 In 2010, Baggio was named one of the 50 greatest Juventus legends.
 In 2011, he was the first footballer to be inducted into the Italian Football Hall of Fame.
-In a 2014 FIFA poll, Baggio was voted the ninth-greatest number 10 of all-time, and later that year he was ranked 24th in The Guardians list of the 100 greatest World Cup players of all-time, ahead of the 2014 World Cup in Brazil.
+In a 2014 FIFA poll, Baggio was voted the ninth-greatest number 10 of all time, and later that year he was ranked 24th in The Guardians list of the 100 greatest World Cup players of all time, ahead of the 2014 World Cup in Brazil.

 In 2015, journalists of La Gazzetta dello Sport elected the greatest Italian player of all time, with Baggio finishing in second place behind only Gianni Rivera; in a fan poll that was subsequently organised by the newspaper, Baggio was instead voted as the greatest Italian footballer of all time, while Majid Mohamed of UEFA ranked him as the twentieth-best player ever not to have won the UEFA Champions League.
 That same year, The Daily Telegraph also included Baggio at number 12 in their list of "The top 20 overrated football players of all time."
-FourFourTwo placed Baggio at number 52 in their 2017 list of the "100 Greatest Footballers Ever" and also named Baggio in 2019 as the sixth best player never to win the UEFA Champions League.
-In July 2019, the same magazine ranked Baggio at number ten in their list of the "101 greatest football players of the last 25 years."
+FourFourTwo placed Baggio at number 52 in their 2017 list of the "100 Greatest Footballers Ever" and also named him in 2019 as the sixth best player never to win the UEFA Champions League.
+In July 2019, the same magazine ranked Baggio at number ten in their list of the "101 greatest football players of the last 25 years" since their first edition in the summer of 1994, while in September 2023, he was ranked 27th in their list of the "100 best football players of all time."
+In December 2023, Tom Hancock, of the same magazine, placed Baggio at number three, behind only Zidane and Ronaldo, in his list of the greatest footballers of the 1990s.
 In 2020, Jack Gallagher of 90min.com placed Baggio at number nine in his list of "The 50 Greatest Footballers of All Time", while Sky Sports ranked him as the fifth-best player ever never to have won the Champions League or European Cup.